-Belgium seems to be a place in Western Europe that travelers don’t talk about much.
+Belgium seems to be a place in Europe that travelers don’t talk about much.

-Most people go right through it on their way to France or The Netherlands, and that’s a shame.
+Most people go straight through on their way to France or Netherlands, and that’s a shame.

-If there is ONE name in the Belgian chocolate game that stands out above the rest; the 1st Draft Pick, the MVP, the All-Star Player, the World Champion, it would definitely be GODIVA.
+If there is ONE name in the Belgian chocolate game that stands out above the rest who would it be?

-One could only imagine what other great chocolatiers are trying to compete with against such a powerhouse name.
+One could only imagine what other chocolatiers are creating against this powerhouse name.

 If I had to choose between one or the other I would go with Belgium.